Samuel Russell founded the largest trading company in the old China trade, ran it for 12 years and then came home.

 Samuel Russell was born in Middletown on Aug.
 25, 1789 to Capt.
 John Russell and Abigail Warner.
 Orphaned at age 12, he apprenticed as a clerk for a maritime trade merchant, Whittlesley & Alsop, in Middletown.

 Eventually he went to sea as a supercargo, buying and selling a ship’s cargo.
-He earned enough from his commissions to start Russell & Co.
-He made a fortune trading opium, silk and teas.
+He earned enough from his commissions to start Russell & Co., where he made a fortune trading opium, silk and teas.
 He did business with the most important Hong merchant, Howqua, and the British bank Barings Brothers & Co.

 He filled the lavishly decorated mansion with gifts from Howqua and Chinese antiquities, the garden with plants from England and China.
 He added another 20 rooms to the original 22 in 1860, shortly before he died.

-Samuel Russell died in 1862.
-The Russell family lived in the house until 1936.
+Russell died in 1862.
+The Russell family then lived in the house until 1936.

 The Samuel Wadsworth Russell House is now on the National Register of Historic Places and a National Historic Landmark.
-It is now owned by Wesleyan University.
+Wesleyan University owns it.